 D. Review NASM’s standards of professional practice as a professional fitness trainer.

-There are no prerequisites to take the online NASM CPT Certified Personal Trainer Certification and Exam Preparation program, but there are prerequisites to complete the NCCA Accredited Certification Exam.
+There are no prerequisites to take the this program, however there are prerequisites to complete the NCCA Accredited Certification Exam.

 The NCCA Accredited Certification Exam Requirements:

 1. Candidate must be at least 18 years old or have a high school diploma or GED

 2. Candidate must hold current CPR/AED certification before attempting the exam (not included with program)